vbouvier/ruda/README.md

-# RUDA implemneted in PyTorch
+# RUDA implemented in PyTorch
+To appear at ECML-PKDD2020 https://ecmlpkdd2020.net/

+Based on implementation from https://github.com/thuml/CDAN

 ## Folders
 - pytorch (where code is run)